CentralValleyModeling/wrims/gov.ca.dwr.hecdssvue/README.md

-# WRIMS Plugin build notes
+# gov.ca.dwr.hecdssvue Plugin build notes

 ### The plugin depends on
-1. the WRIMS Core project, which is built by the gradle sub-project wrims-core
+1. the wrims_plugin project, which is built by the gradle sub-project wrims_plugin
 2. hec.jar and vista.jar, which should be superseded by updated HEC dependencies to match WRIMS-core
 3. jfreechart.jar and jcommon.jar.
 There are local copies of these at
   - wrims_v2/wrims_plugin/lib_x64/jfreechart.jar